 It is also very difficult to count calories accurately.
-Most of us have “portion distortion” where we don’t have any true understanding what a real portion looks like.
+Most of us have “portion distortion” where we don’t have any true understanding of what a real portion looks like.
 This is made worse when we consume foods at buffets or at restaurants that serve huge portions.
 Even dietitians and nutritionists have a hard time accurately estimating calories.

 When 200 dietitians were shown different restaurant meals, they were unable to accurately estimate the calories in the meals.
 Sometimes they were off by as much as 50%.
-If you want to more accurately estimate calories, it is important to actually measure or weigh your food instead just guessing on the exact amount.
-This is difficult to do in a restaurant setting since you don’t know the exact ingredients in the food, therefore it is best to prepare the food yourself for the most accurate measurement.
+If you want to more accurately estimate calories, it is important to actually measure or weigh your food instead of just guessing on the exact amount.
+This is difficult to do in a restaurant setting since you don’t know the exact ingredients in the food.
+Therefore, it is best to prepare the food yourself for the most accurate measurement.

 Not all calories are created equal.
 Some foods tell our body to store fat or release insulin more than other foods.
 Some foods have a thermic effect, meaning they use more energy when they are digested.
-The differences are small, but it they can add up.
+The differences are small, but they can add up.
 Foods that take more energy to digest and absorb are generally foods that are high in fibre and protein.
 For example, whole grain bread takes more calories to digest than white bread due to the fibre content.
-These high fibre, high protein foods also increase satiety or feeling of fullness, leading you to also eat fewer calories overall.
+These high fibre and high protein foods also increase satiety or feeling of fullness, leading you to also eat fewer calories overall.

 So should you count calories?
 Calorie counting may not be for everyone.
-If you are just starting out on a weight loss program, first begin by improving your food quality and eating less quantity to see if that gives you the results you want.
+If you are just starting out on a weight loss program, begin by improving your food quality and eating less quantity to see if that gives you the results you want.
 Increase your intake of high fibre and high protein foods.
 Add more fruits and vegetables to your diet and cut out high sugar and processed foods.